 This assignment may be done alone or in pairs or in small groups.

 Write a "diamond" poem that relates to a specific issue or topic discussed in class.
 It's called a diamond poem because the finished product is shaped like a diamond.
-Actually, this type of poem is more often called a diamante poem ("diamante" being the Italian word for the gem called a diamond in English).
+Actually, this type of poem is more often called a diamante poem ("diamante" being the Italian word for the English word "diamond").

 This seven-line type of poetry was developed in 1969 by American poet Iris Tiedt.
 It forces you to do descriptive writing about two opposing words.
 Composing a diamond poem can be an engaging word study exercise.

 For a diamond poem to make the unique diamond shape, use just seven lines in which the beginning and the final lines contain just one word (usually opposites or antonyms).
 The middle line should be the longest line.
 The words used to form the resulting diamond pattern amplify the meaning of two contrasting words.

 The most common way to start writing a diamond poem is to choose two noun of opposite meaning such as "ice" and "fire" or "heaven" and "hell."
 Then, fill in the middle 5 lines with progressively longer and then shorter lines.
 When completed, your diamond-shaped poem should express the contrast between two ideas or themes about which you are writing the poem.

 Here is the formula or format for a diamond (or diamante) poem:

 Noun, Noun, Noun, Noun